Find Affordable College Courses

 Boston, MA

-The average tuition and fees for an in-state undergraduate at Emerson are $51,286 a year.
+In-state tuition fees for undergraduate students at Emerson are $51,286 per year.
 The average amount in student loans that journalism majors at Emerson take out while working on their Bachelor's Degree is $23,353.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $888.

 #4